shayannikoohemat/MappingLibrary_2021/Tools/indoor_geometry_reconstruction_v2/geometry_modeling/ReadMe.md

 #### B. How to perform geometry modeling

 ##### B1.
 First interactive refinement
-For following steps you need segments with `segment number` and `labels` as wall, fl, cl.
+For the following steps you need segments with `segment number` and `labels` as wall, floor, ceiling.

 In pcm or CloudCompare:
 1. correct walls, floor and ceilings by renaming the false labels to unknown